Scyren/RNJesus/README.md

 RNJesus - Version 1.0 created by Scyren-Production

+If the RNJesus.exe is only 1KB in size after download, please download the .exe seperatly from this github.
+It should work fine after that.

 If you want to support me, feel free to leave a Donation: https://www.paypal.com/donate/?hosted_button_id=8BEW3ZAEKCMA4